The page has been translated by Gen AI.

 nCreate a new partition

-pCheck the changed partition information
+pVerify the updated partition information

 tChange the system ID of the partition

-wSave the partition information and exit the fdisk settings
+wSave partition information and exit fdisk.

 Table.
-Partition Creation Command (fdisk) Reference
+Partition creation command (fdisk) reference

-5. Refer to the procedure below to connect (Disk Online) the volume.
+5. Refer to the steps below to connect the volume (Disk Online).

 • In the Computer Management tree structure, select Storage > Disk Management

-• Check the disk
+• Check Disk

 Mount